MicrosoftDocs/PowerShell-Docs/reference/4.0/Microsoft.PowerShell.Management/New-PSDrive.md

 When you disconnect a Windows mapped network drive, the mapping is permanently deleted from the computer, not just deleted from the current session.

 Mapped network drives are specific to a user account.
-Mapped network drives that you create in sessions that are started by using the Run as administrator option or by using the credential of another user are not visible in a session that was started without explicit credentials, or by using the credentials of the current user.
+Mapped drives created in elevated sessions or sessions using the credential of another user are not visible in sessions started using different credentials.

 ```yaml
 Type: SwitchParameter